-The cover letter should indicate the manuscript title and the corresponding author and provide a complete address, daytime telephone number, fax number, and email address.
+The cover letter should provide the manuscript title as well as the corresponding author name and contact information (complete address, daytime telephone number, fax number, and email).
 If the manuscript contains a case study or research information, the corresponding author should explain in the cover letter how the rights and dignity of all participants involved were protected and where the information is included in the manuscript.
 Photographs will not be published without a signed statement of consent from the subject (or if the patient is a minor, from both parents or the legal guardian).
-Recently announced Standards for Commercial Support by the Accreditation Council for Continuing Medical Education, coupled with current market dynamics, have influenced the review/disclosure/publication process.
-Please note Wound Management & Prevention has and will continue to uphold these standards in its articles.
+Per the AMA Manual of Style, “photographs with black bars or other objects placed over the eyes of patients or partially obscuring part of a face should not be used in publication in print, online, video, or other multimedia.”

 Authors will be required to complete financial disclosure forms and copyright transfer forms as part of the submission.

-- Studies involving animals.
-Authors submitting results of preclinical research should inform the editor about methods used to adhere to animal welfare regulations.
+2. Studies involving animals.
+Authors submitting results of preclinical research should inform the Editors about methods used to adhere to animal welfare regulations.

-Upon submission of the manuscript, authors will be asked to confirm that the manuscript is original and does not contain substantial amounts of information or data that have been published elsewhere or have been submitted for review and publication elsewhere (journal/book/electronic publication medium).
-The author(s) also will be asked to accept copyright transfer, previous presentation/publication information, and to provide a financial support disclosure agreement.
-If the manuscript is not accepted for publication, the copyright transfer agreement will be returned to the author.
-Manuscripts accepted for publication are copyrighted in the volume and issue published.
-Materials reproduced without permission from HMP cannot exceed 50 words.
-Please note: Although HMP holds the copyright, no fee is assessed for the author to use/have access to the article for noncommercial/educational purposes.
+Upon submission of the manuscript, authors will be asked to confirm that the manuscript is original and does not contain substantial amounts of information or data that have been published elsewhere or have been submitted for review and publication elsewhere.
+The author(s) also will be asked to accept copyright transfer in the event that the article would be published.
+Manuscripts accepted for publication are copyrighted in the volume and issue in which they are published.
+Although HMP Global holds the copyright, no fee is assessed for the author to use/have access to the article for noncommercial/educational purposes.

-Following publication of the manuscript, US-based authors (see “corresponding author” under Submission process) will receive 5 complimentary copies of the issue in which his/her article appears.
+Following publication of the manuscript, US-based authors will receive 5 complimentary copies of the issue in which his/her article appears.
 All authors receive a PDF of the published article.
 Authors receive a discount when ordering reprints of their publications.